Skip to main content

 2. The action to take when the AI finds a match.

 If the condition is met, the AI will take the action (or suggest to take the action if you’ve disabled Automated mode).
+AI Rules

 Conditions

-There are three types of conditions:
+There are two main types of conditions:

 • AI: Write an instruction for the AI to match against the email.